Learning Objectives

 - Examine effective research questions

-- How questions: How were anti-aircraft guns used in the defense of London through the Blitz?
+- How were anti-aircraft guns used to defend London during the Blitz?

-No matter what your topic is, you can follow the same four-level process in narrowing your topic and developing your research question.
+No matter what your topic is, you can follow the same process in narrowing your topic and developing your research question.
+Once you have a general topic, use this four-step process to refine it:

 Try It